mgifford/a11y-contracting/Accessibility-Procurement-Pilot-Modified.md

 #### 4.1.2 Demonstration

-The Contractor must demonstrate the basic functionality of Solution including at a minimum an early stage functional prototype (defined as a minimum viable demonstration of capability) to the Technical Authority and representatives of Canada, in person at a location to be determined by the Technical Authority.
+The Contractor must demonstrate the basic functionality of Solution including at a minimum an early stage functional prototype (defined as a minimum viable demonstration of capability) to the Technical Authority and representatives of GC, in person at a location to be determined by the Technical Authority.

 At a minimum the presentation must include: a functionality demonstration of the prototype of the Solution and an overview of the Contractor’s proposed design and implementation plan for Phase 2 and 3.
 The presentation should also include an overview of the Innovativeness, Scalability, Accessibility and Functionality of the proposed Solution.